Online Psychological Assessments & Testing in Ontario

 Don't let your mental health hold you back any longer.
 Take the first step towards feeling better.

 Book a free consultation with us today by clicking the tab below.
 Our clinical directors will meet you and help you see if a psychological assessment would be helpful.
-Learn about our fees for psychological assessment.

 Comprehensive Mental Health Assessment.
 A thorough process to understand your mental health.
 The therapist will help you understand your emotions, behaviour, and thinking.